txstate-etc/dataloader-factory/README.md

   fetch: async (keys: KeyType[], filters: FilterType, context) => ObjectType[] // required

   // function that can pull the foreign key out of the result object
-  // must match the interface of the keys you're using in your fetch function
+  // must match the type of the keys you're using in your fetch function
   extractKey: (item: ObjectType) => item.authorId // required

   // advanced usage only, covered later in this readme